Georgia–Mexico relations: Bilateral agreement

-Both nations have agreed on a Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interest and an Agreement in educational and cultural cooperation (2022).
+Both nations have agreed on a Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interests, and an Agreement in Educational and Cultural Cooperation (2022).

 Trade

-In 2019, two-way trade between both nations amounted to US$23 million.
-Georgia's main exports to Mexico include: magnesium, nails and screws and airplane.
-Mexico's main exports to Georgia include: tequila, beer and Mexican soap operas.
+In 2023, two-way trade between both nations amounted to US$15.7 million.
+Georgia's main exports to Mexico include: chemical based products, electronic integrated circuits, electronic wires and cables, clothing, nuts, and parts and accessories for motor vehicles.
+Mexico's main exports to Georgia include: alcohol, motor vehicles, tubes and pipes from iron or steel, mechanical appliances, dried vegetables, and fish.